MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hash-xxhash64-function.md

 ---
 # hash_xxhash64()

-Returns a xxhash64 value for the input value.
+Returns an xxhash64 value for the input value.

 ## Syntax